harpocrates-project/.github/profile/README.md

 ## About this repository

 This repository contains a collection of software projects developed fully or in part with the support of the HARPOCRATES project.
+The included software projects are either mirrors of the original repositories or hosted and maintained here.